Italy - Factors to watch on April 13

 Bank of Italy releases February data on public finances, state borrowing and debt.

-The cabinet on Thursday said it would not apply its so-called ‘golden powers’ on the share held by Italian state lender CDP in TIM.
+The cabinet on Thursday said it would not apply its so-called ‘golden powers’ on the shares held by Italian state lender CDP in TIM.

+Activist investor Elliott should be able to count on the support of shareholders representing around 24 percent of Telecom Italia’s capital, la Repubblica reported.
+The paper listed 4.9 percent investor BlackRock, CDP and a group of Italian investment funds holding in aggregate 5 percent of TIM.

 Chief Executive Jean Pierre Mustier said on Thursday his commitment to the lender was for the long term, well beyond 2019.